-OVR will use Title VI, Part B Funds to provide Supported Employment services to customers throughout the commonwealth.
-Services are provided by way of contracts with community-based rehabilitation providers using an individualized, performance-based job coaching model.
-Once the Title VI, Part B Funds have been exhausted, Title I Funds are used to provide Supported Employment services.
+OVR will use Title VI Funds to provide Supported Employment services to customers throughout the Commonwealth.
+Services are provided by way of contracts with Community Based Rehabilitation Providers using an individualized, performance-based job coaching model.
+Once the Title VI Funds have been exhausted, Title I Funds are used to provide Supported Employment services.

 Supported Employment (SE) services are a vital part of OVR programming.
 SE services secure employment for individuals with the most significant disabilities who would not experience an employment outcome from less intensive job placement methods.
 It is anticipated that approximately 6,800 Pennsylvanians with the most significant disabilities will receive SE services in FFY 2014.
-Of this number, approximately 875 individuals will be funded out of the \$926,000 Title VI, Part B Funds anticipated for distribution to Pennsylvania in FFY 2015.
+Of this number, approximately 875 individuals will be funded out of the \$926,000 Title VI Funds anticipated for distribution to Pennsylvania in FFY 2015.

-OVR is preparing to make revision to its supported employment policy during FFY 2014.
-Changes that may be considered include: looking to provide ongoing evaluation to ensure services are being provided to those customers most in need; increasing communication among VR partners; and achieving a higher level of stability as part of successful employment outcomes through supported employment funding.
+OVR is preparing roll out the new Supported Employment policy in the fall of 2017.
+Change that may be considered will look to provide ongoing evaluation to ensure services are being provided to those customers most in need.
+Increasing communication among VR partners is an area that is to be addressed.
+A considered focus is achieving a higher level of stability as part of successful employment outcomes through supported employment funding.

-An important goal for OVR is to continue to expand SE services for underserved populations.
-This goal includes providing quality services to rural areas, to continue to increase successful outcomes for transitionaged youth and to ensure accessibility of services for all potential customers.
-Another goal is to enhance OVR partnerships with provider agencies such as ODP, OMHSAS and OLTL.
+An important goal for OVR is to continue to expand SE services for under-served populations.
+This goal includes providing quality services to rural areas, to continue to increase successful outcomes for transition-aged youth, and to ensure accessibility of services for all potential customers.
+Another goal is to enhance OVR partnerships with provider agencies such as the Office of Developmental Programs (ODP), the Office of Mental Health and Substance Abuse Services (OMHSAS), and Office of Long Term Living (OLTL).
 These agencies provide the necessary long-term supports needed to ensure the employment success of the individual with a disability.

-The VR program's performance on the performance accountability indicators under section 116 of WIOA.
+(C) The VR program's performance on the performance accountability indicators under WIOA Section 116.